super-continent/xxrd-mod/README.txt

 Many FRC points I made sure to have an audible cue for to make the timing feel more natural The windows for FRC are also much wider to make it feel consistent for players who arent used to it

-NOTE: FRCs do replace the entire RC system currently as there is no way currently to add back RRC without slowdown
+NOTE: FRCs replace the normal RC system, RRC is currently reimplemented as a special move and is added as a gatling option to specials that need it

 Sol:
--Bandit Revolver FRC immediately, works on both ground and air -Bandit Bringer FRC as soon as the fire effect appears -Gunflame FRC as soon as the projectile comes out -Kudakero FRC as soon as sol starts traveling downward
+-Bandit Revolver FRC immediately, works in air
+-Bandit Bringer FRC as soon as the fire effect appears -Gunflame FRC as soon as the projectile comes out -Kudakero FRC as soon as sol starts traveling downward